Read our tips on how to grow beautiful Cherry Blossom Trees at home.

 1. Plant your trees in full sun to partial shade

-As cherry blossoms need lots of sun to thrive, make sure you choose somewhere with a minimum of four hours sunlight each day.
-Elevated positions work great, and choose a spot with well draining and deep fertile acidic soil.
+As cherry blossoms need a lot of sun to really thrive, make sure you choose somewhere with a minimum of four hours sunlight each day.
+Elevated positions work great, and choose a spot with well draining and fertile acidic soil.

 2. Wait until the last frost has past to plant trees